Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Narjes A. Meselmani's research interest lies in the development of an electrochemical device to detect tissue perfusion through the electrical characteristics of tissues, under the supervision of Dr Manus Biggs.
-Narjes earned her Master of Science and Bachelor of Science degrees in electronic engineering, with an emphasis on biomedical engineering, from the Lebanese International University in Lebanon before beginning the PhD program.
+Narjes A. Meselmani's research interest lies in the development of an electrochemical device to detect tissue perfusion through the electrical characteristics of tissues, under the supervision of Dr. Manus Biggs.
+Narjes earned her M.Sc. and B.Sc. degrees in electronic engineering, with an emphasis on biomedical engineering, from the Lebanese International University in Lebanon before beginning the PhD program.
 Her earlier research included studies on endoscopic linear cutter staplers and pattern recognition of EMG data for prosthetic limb adaptive control.

 Patrick C Hurley